-Hedges provides shelter, muffles sound, divides the garden into ‘rooms’, makes a nice backdrop to the border, and, most importantly, gives privacy.
-Using plants to create privacy is not only a friendly way to keep out the prying eyes of passers-by, it also makes your garden space greener.
+Hedges provide shelter, muffles sound, divide the garden into ‘rooms’, make a nice backdrop to the border, and, most importantly, give privacy.
+Using plants to create privacy is not only a friendly way to keep out the prying eyes of passers-by, but it also makes your garden space greener.

 If you’re looking for a hedging plant that will create a visual screen without taking up too much space, bamboo can be a surprisingly viable alternative.
 Bamboo is one of the fastest-growing types of grass and is extremely low maintenance.
 Bamboo will create a screening effect while also adding a lush and informal ambiance to your landscaping.

 Cactus can be the perfect solution for hot, dry climates, and there’s nothing like the modern feel that a row of tall cacti provides, especially when used to enhance the architecture of a home.
 The prickly spines of cactus plants can keep curious critters out of your yard while also shielding the property from prying eyes.